stratapp/stratapp-website/privacy.md

 #stratapp may disclose your Personal Data in the good faith belief that such action is necessary to:

-- --To comply with a legal obligation
+- To comply with a legal obligation
-- --To protect and defend the rights or property of #stratapp
+- To protect and defend the rights or property of #stratapp
-- --To prevent or investigate possible wrongdoing in connection with the Service
+- To prevent or investigate possible wrongdoing in connection with the Service
-- --To protect the personal safety of users of the Service or the public
+- To protect the personal safety of users of the Service or the public
-- --To protect against legal liability
+- To protect against legal liability

 **Security of Data**